arthrp/PseudoRandomStrings/README.md

 First argument is a length of generated string.
 You can specify -type of string, random alphanumeric or random email.

 If you pass -loop, it will spin in an infinite loop, giving you new strings.
 Press 'q' to quit the loop.

+Example:

+PseudoRandomStrings 8 -type String

+Will generate an alphanumeric string of 8 chars.